kaveh808/kons-9/README.md

     (ql:quickload "kons-9")

-Run the code:

-    (in-package :kons-9)
-    (run)

-You should see a graphics window appear.
+Run the code at the end of the kons-9.asd file to open a window.

 Type 'h' in the window to see the available key bindings.